sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 We will also endeavor to avoid changing column names in CSV output, although, we may change the _order_ of column names on occasion.
 Please use the column headers (column names) to select specific columns.

-## Notes on concurrency and efficiency
+## Notes on performance, concurrency and efficiency

+The branchwater plugin is focused on power use cases and supporting tradeoffs between disk I/O, memory, and CPU.
+That means things get complicated :).

-Each command does things somewhat differently, with implications for CPU and disk load; moreover, the performance will vary depending on the database format.
+Each branchwater command does things somewhat differently, with implications for CPU and disk load; moreover, the performance will vary depending on the database format.
 You can measure threading efficiency with `/usr/bin/time -v` on Linux systems, and disk load by number of complaints received when running.
-Your best bet is to [just ask the team for suggestions](https://github.com/dib-lab/sourmash/issues), but you can lightly skim the docs below and play with some small data sets, too!
+Your best bet is to [just ask the team for suggestions](https://github.com/dib-lab/sourmash/issues), but you should lightly skim the docs below and play with some small data sets, too!

+However, perhaps the single biggest boost to efficiency can come from choosing different (higher) scaled parameters: you can set the scaled parameter higher if you're only looking for large overlaps.
+For example, if you're looking for overlaps > 50kb, you can set scaled to 10000 (`-s 10000`) and most commands should get at least 10x faster.

 ---